FBoucher/stream-projects/Streams/2019-10-30-New-Project-Community-Vote.md

 Summary
 -------

-In this session, Frank is
+In this session, Frank is starting a new .Net Core community project.
+This project is for a community to be able to submit ideas and then vote on them (ex: decide what's the next feature to be developed, or the next video topic).
+But first, it needs a new and a few little things...

 Replay
 ------